gvwilson/sensibleadventures/nardica/nardica.md

 doing for the intruder what she hoped Wales' gear was doing for the *Guinevere*.

 Even blurred,
-the ship was a frightening sight.
-Where the *Guinevere* stood up in the water, the intruder was built low and lean, the narrow V of her wake betraying the power of her engines.
+the ship was a frightening sight, long and lean and four times the *Guinevere*'s size, the narrow V of her wake betraying the power of her engines.

+"Affing hell!"
+Uncle Jack exclaimed.
+"That's the bloody *Taroona*!"

+As if in answer,
+a splash of text began scrolling next to the image.
+*Glenunga*-class combat transport...
+active keel...
+modified infrared profile...
+modified camouflage...
+The words solidified into a spider-web of fact and guess and supposition as the *Guinevere*'s core tried to make sense of what it was seeing.

+"They after you?"
+Iffy asked Wales breathlessly.

+The blocky American shrugged.
+"Maybe.
+Or maybe they're just looking for a puppy to kick."

-"How fast is that thing o' yours movin'?"
+"Never mind the shadding puppies---how fast is that drone of yours moving?"
 Uncle Jack asked as the ship swelled on the screen.

 "Mach three and change,"
 Wales replied.